-In this section, we describe the process we followed to prepare our dataset for fine-tuning with Direct Preference Optimization (DPO) 36.
+In this section, we describe the process we followed to prepare our dataset for fine-tuning with Direct Preference Optimization (DPO).
 The DPO algorithm is a technique used to optimize the language model for a downstream task.
 This algorithm optimized the model by increasing the likelihood of preferred responses (winning completions) and decreasing the likelihood of less preferred responses (losing completions).
 Refer to "Direct Preference Optimization (DPO) Fine-tuning" section for more details.

 We generated two datasets for fine-tuning with DPO, the first deriving from the manually annotated dataset (115 samples) and the second from the mixed dataset (195 samples).
-A dataset suitable for fine-tuning with DPO should include the input prompts, winning completions (y_w) and losing completions (y_L) .
+A dataset suitable for fine-tuning with DPO should include the input prompts, winning completions $(y_W)$ and losing completions $(y_L)$ .
 The winning completions were either obtained through manual annotation or synthetically generated by GPT-4, with the latter being reviewed and validated by human annotators.
-To generate the losing completion, we sample from the supervised fine-tuned (SFT) model Hermes-2-Pro-Mistral-7B that we used later for fine-tuning, which we will further describe later.
+To generate the losing completion, we sample from the supervised fine-tuned model Hermes-2-Pro-Mistral-7B that we used later for fine-tuning, which we will further describe later.

-We used the zero-shot prompt template from Supplementary Fig.4 to generate the prompt for each sample.
+We used the zero-shot prompt template from Supplementary Fig. 4 to generate the prompt for each sample.
 Once the prompts are prepared, we tokenize them with left padding enabled to ensure that all inputs have the same length.

 Using the tokenized prompts, we perform inference with the Hermes-2-Pro-Mistral-7B model, setting the temperature to zero.
 The generated completion is the losing completion.
 This inference process was repeated for every sample in each of the datasets.
 We further split the samples into 80% as a training set to fine-tune the model and 20% as a validation set to avoid overfitting during fine-tuning.

-Language Models
+Language models

 We investigate the performance of the closed-source models from OpenAI GPT-3.5-turbo and GPT-4, as well as the open-source model NousResearch/Hermes-2-Pro-Mistral-7B.
+To ensure the robustness and consistency of our results, we ran the base model (Hermes-2-Pro-Mistral-7B) and the two fine-tuned models (Hermes-FT and Hermes-FT-synth) three times.

 Even though for previous GPT models details about model architecture and training process were transparent, these details have not been disclosed for GPT-3.5-turbo and GPT4 models.
-From previous models, we know that GPT models are based on decoder-only transformers, a variant of the original transformer architecture 31.
-It was reported that GPT-3.5-Turbo is the most capable model from the GPT-3.5 series 32.
+From previous models, we know that GPT models are based on decoder-only transformers, a variant of the original transformer architecture.
+It was reported that GPT-3.5-Turbo is the most capable model from the GPT-3.5 series.
 In this paper, we use the GPT-3.5-Turbo-0125 and GPT-4 (GPT-4-0613) models.
-Additionally, the technical report released by OpenAI 31 mentions that GPT-4 outperforms their previous 175B parameter GPT-3 model.
+Additionally, the technical report released by OpenAI mentions that GPT-4 outperforms their previous 175B parameter GPT-3 model.

-Hermes-2-Pro-Mistral-7B is fine-tuned using teknium/OpenHermes-2.5 (https://huggingface.co/datasets/teknium/OpenHermes-2.5) from Mistral-7B 27, a pre-trained generative text model with seven billion (7B) parameters and a context length of 8192.
+Hermes-2-Pro-Mistral-7B is fine-tuned using teknium/OpenHermes-2.5 (https://huggingface.co/datasets/teknium/OpenHermes-2.5) from Mistral-7B, a pre-trained generative text model with seven billion (7B) parameters and a context length of 8192.